 As part of our Coyote Management program, we continue to monitor coyotes for changes in behavior, and inform the public about ways to reduce coyote and human/dog conflict.
-In addition to signage, flyers, and seasonal updates, our coyote outreach program has expanded to six local preschool/elementary schools.
-Our citizen science project engages the public to gather information about how coyotes are using the park.
+In addition to signage, flyers, and seasonal updates, our coyote outreach program has expanded to six local preschool/elementary schools and our citizen science project engages the public to gather information about how coyotes are using the park.
 These programs help us educate the public while developing programs where we can learn more from community observations.

 Help Us Monitor Coyotes in the Presidio